John P. McDonough, Secretary of State

 The Maryland Safe at Home Address Confidentiality Program (ACP) is administered by the Office of the

-Secretary of State and provides an important service to victims of domestic violence.
+Secretary of State and provides an important service to victims of domestic violence and human trafficking.
 The goal of the ACP

 is to help those individuals, who have relocated or are about to relocate, in an effort to keep their perpetrators

 from finding them.
 The ACP is not for everyone.
 A trained professional from a domestic violence program can help determine

 if ACP should be part of the individual's safety plan.

 - First, the ACP provides a substitute address for victims who have

 moved or are about to move to a new location unknown to their abuser.

 - Second, the Program provides participants with a free confidential

 mail-forwarding service for first-class mail and legal papers.

 How does someone apply?